RaphaelDDL/jquery.populateTable/README.md

 A jQuery plugin that populate tables in any way user want, including: adding html, concatenating values into a single column, setting default value when key/value is null and other stuff.

+Templating before template frameworks were cool.

 Demo
 -------

 Demo of the Example below in this readme: [Twitter JSON][pijson]

 [XML using xml2json][pixml]

+Note: These demos need update as they were using Twitter 1.0 api which does not work anymore.

 Installation and Options Explanation